 We use the

-conda package manager to specify and update our development
+mamba package manager to specify and update our development

 environment, preferentially installing packages from the community maintained